jlinoff/gcc-7.3.0-boost-1.66/README.md

 # gcc-7.3.0-boost-1.66
 Bash script and Makefile to install gcc 7.3.0 and boost 1.66 on CentOS and Mac OS X.

+> I have consolidated all of the version specific scripts into a single tool https://github.com/jlinoff/make-gcc.
+Please consider using that instead.

 To use it:
 ```bash
 $ mkdir -p work/gcc